Wasabiy/Wasabiy/README.md

 <h2 align="left">Hi 👋!
-I'm @Wasabiy, also known as Wahib and I'm a IT graduate from NTNU, currenlty looking for work !</h2>
+I'm @Wasabiy, also known as Wahib and I'm a IT graduate from NTNU, currently looking for work !</h2>

 ###